rahullabs/rahullabs.github.io/index.md

 ### Research

-I an unsorted manner, these days,  I spend most weekdays and some weekends working on:
+In an unsorted manner, these days,  I spend most weekdays and some weekends working on:

 * Multimodal (Image/Video, Audio, Text, Sensors) Learning
 * Human Behaviour Analysis and Affective Computing